 How should I care for my gear?

 Modern Icon products are designed to last.
 We have aimed to utilize the most durable materials for any product’s given application.
 Any purchased product will last longer and perform better with basic field care.
 Such care is simple, but will add to the life of the product as well as enhance your enjoyment of its use.
-Great care has been taken to ensure components that are prone to degrade over time, such as velcro or elastic, have been integrated into each product’s design in ways that allow them to be replaced without destroying or damaging the original product.
+Great care has been taken to ensure components that are prone to degrade over time, such as hook and loop or elastic, have been integrated into each product’s design in ways that allow them to be replaced without destroying or damaging the original product.

 It is important to inspect your products before each use.
 Be sure that stitching is intact, and also look at any terminal points of attachment to check for excessive wear and to ensure all metal components are not bent, cracked, or deformed, and function properly.